 Alley Cat Allies is working with the Animal Services Division of the Montgomery County, MD, Police Department, where the case is under review for appropriate cruelty charges in the future.

 All of the 15 cats and kittens are now in loving foster homes while they recover and will be placed for adoption through Alley Cat Allies shortly.

 About Alley Cat Allies

 Alley Cat Allies, headquartered in Bethesda, Md., is the only national advocacy organization dedicated to the protection and humane treatment of cats.
-Founded in 1990, today Alley Cat Allies has more than 600,000 supporters and helps tens of thousands of individuals, communities, and organizations save and improve the lives of millions of cats and kittens nationwide.
+Founded in 1990, today Alley Cat Allies has more than half a million supporters and helps tens of thousands of individuals, communities, and organizations save and improve the lives of millions of cats and kittens nationwide.
 Its website is www.alleycat.org, and Alley Cat Allies is active on Facebook, Twitter, Instagram, Google+, and YouTube.